TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 The decisions that are made at the College are secret up to the following elevation party.
 Protocols from the Marshal's College may not be published on the internet or be disclosed in any other way.

 ### 5.6 Decisions
-Decisions about choosing Prao for elevation to Marshal is made by 2/3 majority.
+Decisions about choosing Prao for elevation to Marshal is made with 2/3 majority.
 The same applies to decisions about the honorary award.

 ### 5.7 Execution of decisions